lxsang/sysmond/README.md

 The battery monitoring feature is helpful for battery-powered systems such as robotic systems.
 On these systems, battery voltage reading is performed with the help of an ADC sensor (such as ADS1115).
-As the service communicate with the system hardware via the **sysfs interface**, in order to provide input to `sysmond`, these ADCs sensor should accessible in user space via this interface.
-Usually, this is handled by the device dirver.
+As the service communicates with the system hardware via the **sysfs interface**, in order to provide input to `sysmond`, these ADCs sensor should be accessible in user space via this interface.
+Usually, this is handled by the device driver.

 For example, an `ADS1115` linux driver will expose its ADC channel inputs in user space at `/sys/class/hwmon/hwmon0/device/*`, if the battery is connected to the chanel 3 of the ADC sensor,